 Dropbox vs Google Drive: Security

 Dropbox and Google Drive are both cloud-based and also web-based services.
-Therefore, security and privacy are some of the features that we focus on.
+Therefore, security and privacy are some features we focus on.
 Google Drive and Dropbox go hand in hand in terms of security, with both combining two-step verification and encryption of files at rest to protect data.

 However, Dropbox does a little better with security, as Dropbox's two-step verification adds an extra line of security to accounts.
 When a user logs in or associates with another device with two-step verification enabled, the system will ask for a 6-digit code or USB security key.
 And Dropbox uses high level of password encryption for every file.
 In other words, if you have requirements for cloud security, you could choose Dropbox for daily use.